 The other issue that affects portability is the need to stir your herbs during your session to get an even cook.
 While this is not a problem at home, it is a serious problem when trying to get a session in out and about.
 On a windy day your not going to want to pop off the lid to give your herbs a stir.
 This issue is compounded by the lack of a built in stirring tool which forces you to carry around a separate tool just to stir your herbs.

-The Firefly 2 really is best suited for home use, while it is small enough to be considered portable, for proper functionality this unit demands a more controlled environment.
+The Firefly 2 really is best suited for home use; while it is small enough to be considered portable, this unit demands a more controlled environment for proper functionality.

 This is going to be a very popular portable vaporizer for some time to come.
 The manufacturers really nailed a bunch of important metrics, including vapor quality and overall design.
 While the price may seem high to some, it’s worth every penny.

 If you are looking for a truly high-end vaporizer, then this should make it on your short list.
 They did a very good job making sure this was a true upgrade over the original, and not just an update.
 If you were a fan of the first Firefly, then you’ll rave over this one.

 If the price tag is just too high but you’d still like to get outstanding vapor quality, consider a unit like the Utillian 720.
 The design is quite as slick, but it’s still a fantastic vaporizer.